 Then we have the differences in “hard” style and “soft” style, and all that lies in between.
 Furthermore, there are practitioners focusing more on so-called “energy work” other more on “down-to-earth” muscle-work.

 Other practitioner use oils, lotions and creams, although common consensus is that traditionally Thai Massage was done without topical “gliders.”
-On the other hand, the use of Herbal Compress packs working the Sen Energy lines or to treat certain symptoms or conditions, seem to have been a Thai traditional way of treatment.
+On the other hand, the use of Herbal Compress packs working the Sen Energy lines or to treat certain symptoms or conditions, seem to have been a Thai traditional way of treatment, in any case a Lanna practice.

 Jap Sen or Nerve Touch Thai Massage